codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 Imagine you are a robot that will execute commands to build the app to be production-ready.
 Regardless of what you're making, it'll usually fall into this pattern:

 1. Install dependencies
-2. Build the app
+2. Build the app (if needed)
-3. Serve the build files
+3. Serve or run the build files

 ### Step 2: Mapping them to commands

-The frontend is a React app that uses TypeScript.
-Now let's:
+The frontend is a React app that uses TypeScript, so we'll follow the template.
+If you're unsure, you can always Google what you need e.g. "How to install dependenceis React app":

+0. In your terminal, navigate to the frontend directory: `cd apps/frontend`
 1. Install dependencies: `npm install`
 2. Build the app: `npm run build`
 3. Serve the build files: `npm run start`